W O O D Y P A W S

 We are based in Billericay, Essex, approximately 25 minutes from the M25/Dartford crossing and 15 minutes from Chelmsford.

-We breed only Ragdoll cats and have a limited number of kittens throughout the year.
-Many of our kitten enquiries are from owners who have had one of our kittens before, which just shows that 'Ragdolls are addictive'.
+We only breed Ragdolls and have a limited number of kittens throughout the year.
+Many of our kitten enquiries are from owners who have had one of our kittens before, which just shows that 'Ragdolls are Addictive'.

 We have shown our Ragdolls on a regular basis, so that we can be confident that the kittens we produce are a good example of the breed.